Joelbu537/Data_grabber/README.md

 > So unless you have admin permissions on the target machine, you can only collect the information!
 1. Execute the background.exe on the target device (Its going to start the actual grabber)
 2. Check your Discord Webhook, you should see a message containing lots of informations!
-3. Use TCP Message Sender and connect to the given IP:PORT
+3. Use TCP Message Sender and connect to the IP:PORT from the webhook.
 > [!IMPORTANT]
 > The Bot does not collect IPv6 adresses, update comming soon™!
-4.
+> Make sure you are in the same LAN
+4. Send a command to the device if you want.
+Confirm with y.